cyber-cfreg/cyber-cfreg.github.io/index.md

 **MEETING TIMES WILL BE ANNOUNCED AT THE BEGINNING OF THE SPRING 2022 SEMESTER**

-# About cyber@cfreg
+# About cyber@CIT

-The University of New Haven's cybersecurity club, cyber@cfreg, is a student ran cybersecurity organization dedicated sharing knowledge related to cybersecurity.
+The University of New Haven's cybersecurity club, cyber@CIT, is a student ran cybersecurity organization dedicated sharing knowledge related to cybersecurity.
 The club runs weekly meetings to allow students to engage in the practical application of cybersecurity concepts.
-The club consists of a competitive team that competes in competitions known as hack@cfreg.
+The club consists of a competitive team that competes in competitions known as hack@CIT.

 <div class="divider-line" id="inner-wrap"></div>
 # Sponsors